Select Page

 Establish the baseline of email overload.
 Build an understanding of what bad email behaviors affect your employees, sap productivity and create stress.

-Build alignment on email guidelines that fit with your organizational culture.
+Build alignment on communication guidelines that fit with your organizational culture.
 Set expectations for how and when email should be used.
 For example, agree on the need (or lack thereof) to reply to emails outside of normal working hours.

 Lead by example.
 As a leader, it is critical that you reinforce the email behaviors you expect of others.